Surfing in Morocco Ride the Atlantic

 Key Breaks

-• --The Main Peak -- The classic takeoff zone.
-Fast, powerful right.
-Rides of 200 m or more on clean swells.
+- --The Main Peak -- The classic takeoff zone.
+Fast, powerful right that can run for a couple of hundred metres on the cleanest swells.

 Getting There